loadsys/CakePHP-Skeleton/README.md

-_Don't change this next line.
+_Don't change this next divider line.
 Everything from here up will automatically get deleted when creating a new project using `bin/spawn`._

 -------------------------------